 I’ve talked about the color of hard cider and how the process for making wine can be used as a reference.
 This is because like wine, cider color can be influenced by the fruit as well as the process.
 In another post on hard cider color, I explored how to make what I call silver cider.
 Silver cider is analogous to white wine.
 The goal is a very clear or silvery looking hard cider with minimal hues.
 That means that the cider most likely has little polyphenols or tannins.
 Tannins are what give color to cider and not just brown or amber.
 Just like with wine, you can make a red hard cider.
 You can also make an orange or rose cider.
 I’m been working on a yellow hard cider but my results are definitely more orange at this point.
 The really cool thing is that all of this is done without adjuncts.
-It’s all apple and it not red fleshed apples, which happen to be very cool as well.
+It’s all apple and it not red fleshed apples, though red fleshed apples are very cool.
 Here are some examples to get you interested.

 In the above photo, the hard cider on the left is 100% Arkansas Black and the one on the right is 100% GoldRush apples.
 If you have explored the recipe for my Black Magic cider or read my post about the missing ingredient of cider, you know I advocate the use of apple peels in the fermenting process for hard cider.
 This is because the peels and the core/seeds have the largest concentration of polyphenols in the apple.
 Even apples that have minimal tannins in their flesh will have tannins in their peels.
 Adding the peels to the fermenter will enable enzymatic breakdown to occur transferring these polyphenols to your cider.
 That includes polyphenols that are visual, which creates colors.
 This is the same process used by wine makers for thousands of years to create red and rose wines.
 It is also similar to how some traditional hard ciders use extended maceration for tannins and color transfer.

 Grapes are much easier to crush and extract juice for fermentation.
 Fermenting on the apple peel requires more intervention.
 But that intervention isn’t really excessive.
 You can get industrial peelers or as my wife and I do, it just becomes an additional step in your pressing process.
-I peel with a handle turned peeler before giving her the peeled apple to run through the mill or masticating juicer in my case.
+I peel with an hand-turned peeler (check out the model on the product recommendation page) before giving her the peeled apple to run through the mill or masticating juicer in my case.
 This isn’t a question of effort, we all go through extreme amounts of effort to create our craft hard ciders.
 This is about results.
 Besides the addition of tannins, especially those producing astringency versus bitterness, it also adds aromas.
 However, this post is about exploring the color of hard cider.
 It’s all about the visual aspects of cider.
 Have you ever seen a red hard cider that was made from 100% apples?
 How many orange hard ciders have you made?
 I think my orange and red ciders look visually appealing even before I sample them.

 I’ve provided guidance on how to harvest and use apple peels in the above mentioned posts so I am focusing his discussion on color.
 I have pursued four basic colors so far: Amber, Red, Yellow, and Orange.
 I will share my thoughts on what I’ve learned about these before covering a final visual element, clarity.